textpattern/textpattern.github.io/brand/editorial-guide.md

 ### Textpattern perspective

 The main [Textpattern](https://textpattern.com) site primarily uses persuasive marketing and promotion types of content, and a little general steering to help people along.
 The audience is principally the general public.
 The voice is collectively Textpattern, and the tone friendly and inviting.
-Thus The perspectives to use are first person plural and second person singular and plural.
+Thus the perspectives to use are first person plural and second person singular and plural.

 ### User Docs perspective

 The [User Documentation](https://docs.textpattern.com) site is largely general expository/explanatory information.
-This content is Textpattern’s voice, but it does not have the same personable tone as the marketing-speak on the origin site.
-Content here impartially helps and explains, but otherwise keeps an arm’s distance.
+This content is Textpattern's voice, but it does not have the same personable tone as the marketing-speak on the origin site.
+Content here impartially helps and explains, but otherwise keeps an arm's distance.

 There are four distinctive audiences of user docs based on the reasons people might read documentation: